AdobeDocs/audience-manager.es-ES/help/using/api/rest-api-main/aam-api-destinations/aam-api-retrieve-destinations.md

 ---
 description: Método de GET que devuelve el destino del destinationId especificado.
-seo-description: Método de GET que devuelve el destino del destinationId especificado.
+seo-description: A GET method that returns the destination for the specified destinationId.
-seo-title: Devolver un destino por ID de destino
+seo-title: Return A Destination by Destination ID
 solution: Audience Manager
 title: Devolver un destino por ID de destino
 uuid: abce7426-55a5-4045-93a7-0487652a7189